apache/royale-docs/User-interface/Components.md

  For sets that do not have an extensive demonstration suite like Tour de Jewel for the Jewel set, you can see quickly what components seem to be available.

  Let's say I then decide I want to use the Jewel component set in my application.
-I need to call it in the opening lines of the main file in my project:
+I need to call it (and the Basic component set, as Jewel builds on some of its elements) in the opening lines of the main file in my project:

  ```
  <?xml version="1.0" encoding="utf-8"?>
 <!--
- ...
  <c:MyProjectUsingJewel xmlns:fx="http://ns.adobe.com/mxml/2009"
 	xmlns:j="library://ns.apache.org/royale/jewel"
 	xmlns:html="library://ns.apache.org/royale/html"